BrainSpawnInfosphere/libviso2/README.md

+# Depreciated

+Take a look at this [viso2](http://ros.org/wiki/viso2).
+It does the same thing and is more complete.

-# ROS Node: OpenCV Camera
+# ROS Node: Viso2

 **LibViso2 Author:** Andreas Geiger